openforcefield/qca-dataset-submission/submissions/2024-01-31-OpenFF-Torsion-Coverage-Supplement-v1.0/README.md

 * `generate-dataset.ipynb`: This notebook shows how the dataset was prepared from the input files: `all.smiles` and `tm.v2.offxml`.
+* The list of proper torsion parameter ID and SMILES pairs in `all.smiles` were collected by searching the ChEMBL database for all of the molecules matching the parameters of interest, fragmenting these molecules with the [RECAP][recap] algorithm as implemented in RDKit, clustering them based on their 1024-bit [Morgan][morgan] fingerprints using the [DBSCAN][dbscan] algorithm, and taking the two smallest molecules from these cluster centroids.
+  The code used for all of these steps can be found [here][chembl-search].

 ## QCSubmit Manifest